0x50B/0x50B.github.io/_posts/2023-04-24-context-helper.md

 }
 ```

-The ContextHelper class is a session singleton based class, so there will never be inferences with other sessions.
-Also through the scoping of using, you can make sure that the execution of your logic is targeted for the intended use case.
-As seen above, the cost price will only be set to zero when the user submits the timesheet to the workflow, and never when called from somewhere else.
+The ContextHelper class is a session-based singleton class, ensuring no interference with other sessions.
+By utilizing scoping, you can ensure that your logic executes only for the intended use case.
+In the example above, the cost price will only be set to zero when the user submits the timesheet to the workflow and not when called from elsewhere.

-There are ofcourse downsides to this and should only be used as a last course of action.
+However, be aware of the downsides, and consider using the ContextHelper class only as a last resort.